thiagokokada/blog/posts/2024-08-21/01-an-unordered-list-of-hidden-gems-inside-nixos.md

 [systemd-boot](https://systemd.io/BOOT/)) loads is `initrd` (_initial
 ramdisk_), a small image that runs from RAM and includes the Linux kernel and some utilities that are responsible for setting up the main system.
-For example, one of the responsabilities of the `initrd` is to mount the disks and start init system (`systemd`).
+For example, one of the responsibilities of the `initrd` is to mount the disks and start init system (`systemd`).

 It may surprising that this `initrd` image does **not** generally include